earswideopen/ewo-core/README.md

 ## License

-We’re using the GNU GENERAL PUBLIC LICENSE Version 2.
+We’re using the [GNU General Public License Version 2](LICENSE).
 Please refer to the LICENSE file for more information.

 ## Credits